newnightcoder/100daysofcode/R1D25/LOG DAY 25.md

 but i do NOT have to wait to learn it, it should happen now! it will give me a good JS start.
 - to make a game is less easy as it seemed to me in the beginning and i jumped into it without knowing, so naively! but that's great to learn all that, i feel so happy/fulfilled!
-- [Nick Ang](https://twitter.com/nickang) said that to make a GAME is a really good way of learning/jumping into JS and i sort of understood it but only now do i realize how much he was right!!! it goes much deeper than i thought!!! it brings me to get to know and understand MUCH MORE than just move left or right..
+- [Nick Ang](https://twitter.com/nickang) said that to make a GAME is a really good way of learning/starting JS and i sort of understood it, but only now do i realize how much he was right!!! it goes much deeper than i thought!!! it brings me to get to know and understand MUCH MORE than just move left or right..

 **next step:**